Partial Solar Eclipse 2022

 Partial Eclipse of the Sun from Scotland, 2022

-There are no more solar eclipses visible from the UK until 2024 where, in Scotland, we can only see a tiny 4% bite taken out of the Sun.
+No more solar eclipses are visible from the UK until 2024, where in Scotland, we can only see a tiny 4% bite taken out of the Sun.

 Related ArticlesThese articles may also be of interest to you